How to Pick the Right Dental Assistant College near Swan Valley Idaho

-The Role of a Dental Assistant
+The Job of a Dental Assistant

-- Setting and confirming appointments
+- Scheduling and verifying appointments

-- Readying patients for teeth treatments and cleanings
+- Preparing patients for teeth treatments and cleanings

-- Preparing and sterilizing instruments for dentists
+- Preparing and sterilizing dental instruments

 - Giving instruments to dentists during procedures

-- Preparing X-ray machines and processing X-rays
+- Preparing X-ray machines and handling X-rays

 - Purchasing dental and office supplies